A/N: Let the writing of this story commence once again!

 The only problem that Jack had discovered was that the caves flooded rather quickly during a major storm, which passed through fairly often this time of year.

 Lightning flashed overhead as the clouds threatened to unleash their watery baggage.
-It took another minute before they finally let loose, a wall of rain coming down hard across the valley as the wind whipped around with increasing ferocity.
-It took only a few seconds for him to be completely soaked, and he had to constantly wipe his eyes clear of water so that he could see properly.
+It took another minute before they finally let loose, a wall of chilling rain coming down hard across the valley as the wind whipped around with increasing ferocity.
+Within seconds, Jack was completely soaked and already beginning to shiver from the cold.
+He could barely see, having to constantly wipe his eyes clear of water.

-"Kateri..." he yelled his daughter's name with worry as he walked a few feet into the entrance of the dark caves to look for her.
+"Kateri!" he yelled his daughter's name with worry as he walked a few feet into the entrance of the dark caves to look for her.
 Maybe she could hear him and call out so that he could find her quicker.
 He yelled her name again.

 Weakly, from deeper within the caves, he heard the echoing of a voice responding and his heart rate doubled in a matter of seconds.